 Sometimes, a doctor needs to perform surgery for atherosclerosis.
 This may include balloon angioplasty or a stent to open a blocked artery.
 Healthcare professionals can treat angina with a coronary artery bypass.
 The doctor grafts a piece of a healthy vein to an area above the blockage to allow blood to flow.

-When it comes to atherosclerosis or clogged arteries, prevention is better than the cure.
-Someone can reduce their risk of the condition by adopting a healthful diet and maintaining a moderate weight.
+When it comes to atherosclerosis or clogged arteries, prevention is better than cure.
+People can reduce their risk of the condition by adopting a healthy diet and maintaining a moderate weight.

-Evidence suggests that a Mediterranean diet may be beneficial, so where possible, people should eat a diet with plenty of vegetables, olive oil, and nuts.
+Evidence suggests that a Mediterranean diet may be beneficial, so people should eat plenty of vegetables, olive oil, and nuts where possible.

 Having a regular exercise routine and being physically active can also reduce the risk of cardiovascular disease.